xuanphuccc/agent-monitor-ext/memory-bank/activeContext.md

 # Active Context

-The memory bank has been initialized.
-I have reviewed the application's entry point (`src/main.js`) and root component (`src/App.vue`).
-The next step is to delve deeper into the individual tab components (`EmployeeTab`, `ProjectTab`, `DashboardTab`) to understand their functionality and update the documentation accordingly.
+I have completed a detailed analysis of the core tab components: `DashboardTab`, `EmployeeTab`, and `ProjectTab`.

+- `DashboardTab` fetches and displays summary data from a remote API.
+- `EmployeeTab` and `ProjectTab` handle CRUD operations for their respective domains, persisting data to `localStorage`.

+The `systemPatterns.md` file has been updated to reflect these findings.
+The memory bank is now up-to-date with the application's current architecture and data management patterns.
+The next step is to wait for further instructions.